Cours de change de la roupie mauricienne

 [ Inscrivez-vous ]

-Port-Louis, Maurice, 7 décembre (Infosplusgabon) - La Banque commerciale de Maurice a publié jeudi les cours de change de la roupie mauricienne par rapport aux principales monnaies étrangères.
+Port-Louis, Maurice, 11 décembre (Infosplusgabon) - La Banque commerciale de Maurice a publié lundi les cours de change de la roupie mauricienne par rapport aux principales monnaies étrangères.
 Voici les cours:

 Monnaies Achat Vente